The Second Chance Program (SCP)

 Intervention to youth who are in detention centers.
 ACAY augments the services already provided by governmental institutions in Youth Homes or Bahay Pag Asa through training, coaching sessions, and personal guidance.

 - A set of group training: the GOAL formation

 Since 2010, Crossroad for Youth Training (CR4Y) of ACAY was awarded as Best Practice for the Youth in Jail by Juvenile Justice for the Welfare of Children (JJWC)

-ACAY offers a reintegration programs which aims to educate, to train and to prepare young adults who came out of detention centers to have the knowledge, techniques and necessary values in order to become an active member of the society.
+ACAY offers a reintegration programs which aims to educate, to train and to prepare young adults who came out of youth centers and desire to be supported in their first step of reintegration to society.
+An intensive training and coaching has been developed for them to have the knowledge, techniques and necessary values in order to become an active member of the society.